SMS Phishing: 5 Ways to Avoid SMiShing Attacks

 Here's What Your Business Needs to Know About Preventing SMS Phishing Attacks:

 Targeted Mobile Malware

 Smishing has gained traction for a number of reasons.
-Unlike your inbox, incoming text messages are not subjected to traditional spam filters and authentication systems.
-Without this initial line of defense, malicious text messages can easily slip into your phone.
+Unlike your inbox, incoming text messages on mobile devices are not subjected to traditional spam filters and authentication systems.
+Without this initial line of defense, malicious text messages can easily slip into your mobile phone.
 This effect is compounded by the fact that text messages often reflect a mix of business and personal correspondence.
 The familiar, often varied, threads in one's inbox can obscure otherwise suspicious information.

-- Always check your message's sender – do you recognize the contact?
+Always check your message's sender – do you recognize the contact?

-- Remember that legitimate companies will not ask for personal information over text
+Remember that legitimate companies will not ask for personal information over text

-- Never click on hyperlinks that may appear in the message, or offer up sensitive information
+Never click on hyperlinks that may appear in the message, or offer up sensitive information

-- If you are directed to a website, ensure that web filters are alerting you to potentially malicious content
+If you are directed to a website, ensure that web filters are alerting you to potentially malicious content

-- Understand that smishing is not limited to texting – WhatsApp, Facebook, and Skype messengers are all potentially vulnerable
+Understand that smishing is not limited to texting – WhatsApp, Facebook, and Skype messengers are all potentially vulnerable

 If you're looking to upgrade your email, mobile, or network security, our experts can help.
 Reach out for a free consultation today.